EXPERT PROMPTING MASTERCLASS

 [Wait for confirmation]

 Good.
-Now let's start with Step 1.
+Start Step 1.

 Strategy 2: Checklist Method

-Create a market analysis report.
+Create market analysis report.

 - [ ] Executive summary (2-3 paragraphs)

-- [ ] Market size with specific numbers
+- [ ] Market size with numbers

 - [ ] 3-5 key trends with evidence

-- [ ] Competitive landscape (at least 4 companies)
+- [ ] Competitive landscape (4+ companies)

-- [ ] SWOT analysis in table format
+- [ ] SWOT analysis in table

 - [ ] 3 strategic recommendations

-- [ ] Sources cited throughout
+- [ ] Sources cited

-Confirm the checklist, then begin.
+Confirm checklist, then begin.

 Strategy 3: Simplify + Iterate

-Instead of: "Do A, B, C, D, E all in one response"
+Instead of: "Do A, B, C, D, E all at once"

-Try: "Let's start with A. Once that's done, we'll move to B."
+Try: "Let's start with A. Once done, we'll do B."

 Problem 4: Wrong Tone or Style